esi-neuroscience/syncopy/doc/source/developer/io.rst

 Reading other data formats
 --------------------------

-Reading and writing other data formats are currently not supported.
-Getting your data into Syncopy is however relatively straightforward, if you're able to read your data into Python, e.g. by using `NEO <http://neuralensemble.org/neo/>`_.
+Reading and writing other data formats is currently not supported.
+Getting your data into Syncopy is, however, relatively straightforward, if you can access your data in Python, e.g. by using `NEO <http://neuralensemble.org/neo/>`_.

-Similar to :func:`syncopy.load` you'll have to write a function that creates an empty data object (e.g. :class:`syncopy.AnalogData`) and fills the ``data`` property with an index-able array as well as the metadata properties.
+Similar to :func:`syncopy.load` you'll have to write a function that creates an empty data object (e.g. :class:`syncopy.AnalogData`) and fills the ``data`` property with an index-able array as well as all relevant metadata properties.

-In future releases of Syncopy, example reading routines and/or exporting functions may be provided.
+In future releases of Syncopy, example reading routines and/or exporting functions will be provided.